WUHF: History

 By 1998, it was controlled by Sinclair and was eventually sold to that company, as part of a group deal to purchase Sullivan.
 In the 1990s, classic sitcoms, movies, and drama shows made way for talk, reality, and court shows.
 The station ended weekday airings of cartoons at the end of 2001 when Fox canceled its weekday kids block nationwide.
 In 1999, the station changed its branding to "Fox Rochester" although it adopted a "Fox 31" logo from 1999 to 2005.
 Its digital signal signed on-the-air in 2004 under a special temporary authority from the FCC.

 In August 2005, the Sinclair Broadcast Group entered into a shared services agreement with Nexstar Broadcasting Group, owner of CBS affiliate WROC-TV (channel 8).
 Sinclair agreed to be the subordinate entity allowing Nexstar to control programming for WUHF.
 The station then moved from its studios on East Avenue (NY 96) in Rochester to WROC-TV's facilities.

 On May 15, 2012, Sinclair and Fox agreed to a five-year extension to the network's affiliation agreement with Sinclair's 19 Fox stations, including WUHF, allowing them to continue carrying the network's programming through 2017.

 On December 3, 2012, Sinclair announced it would acquire the non-FCC assets of ABC affiliate WHAM-TV from Newport Television, with the license and other FCC assets being transferred to Sinclair-affiliated Deerfield Media.
-At the end of 2013, WUHF terminated its SSA with Nexstar and re-located its operations to WHAM-TV's facilities in Henrietta.
+At the end of 2013, WUHF terminated its SSA with Nexstar and relocated its operations to WHAM-TV's facilities in Henrietta.